COVID-19 Vaccine Administration

 For more information about employment opportunities in Manitoba’s vaccine clinics, along with direct links to posting of available jobs, visit the Shared Health Manitoba website and look for the section titled Immunization Clinics.

-The theory and lab schedules for each city are as follows:
+The section schedules are as follows:

 The five-hour theory component is delivered online by RRC and the three-hour lab component is delivered in person by RRC (in Winnipeg) and Assiniboine Community College (in Brandon).